 When the player takes damage, they may either apply first-aid kits to themselves or call in the squad medic to heal them a limited amount of times.
 However, each time they must do so, the player will have a little less total health for the length of that mission.
 The medic will also heal other squad members as necessary.

 Vietcong was one of the first commercial games to feature the use of iron sights on weapons, and quite possibly the very first to implement a first-person "cover system" of sorts; when crouched behind a piece of cover, the player would peek up over the cover upon going into aimed iron sights, allowing them to quickly and naturally pop off a few shots and get back down into safety.
-This use of cover is essential, as firefights are indeed deadly in Vietcong and it only takes a few shoots to kill you, even at the lower difficulty leaves.
+This use of cover is essential, as firefights are indeed deadly in Vietcong and it only takes a few shoots to kill the player, even at the lower difficulty levels.
 It is always important to think tactically and use real life tactics such as suppressive fire and flanking.

 In some missions, the player must explore the narrow, claustrophobic tunnels of the Vietcong without the help of their squad.
 Due to the tight quarters, the player is forced to rely on their sidearms and a flashlight to light the way, and the maze-like tunnels can often to dead ends (often literally), making for a tense, if occasionally somewhat frustrating, experience.